 Shipping Labels and Dropping Off Your Box

-Finally, you may include $9 to help with shipping costs for your box.
+You may include $10 to help with shipping costs for your box.
 You can simply slip the cash inside your box.
 Or you may wish to donate online here and print off scanable “Follow Your Box” labels.
 In a few months, you will receive email notification of where your box went!
 We have had our boxes go to Africa, South America and other locations!
 It is always fun to see how far they traveled!

 Pro tip: If shipping is hard on your budget you may ask a grandparent if they would like to be a part of your gift giving project by donating the shipping online:)

-Once your shoebox is on its way it is time to take your gift to a drop off location.
+Once your shoebox is completed it is time to take your gift to a drop off location.
 Go here to put in your address and find a drop off location near you!
-Collection Week is November 12th-19th, 2018.
+Collection Week is November 13th-20th, 2023.

 Send a Soldier a Stocking Through Soldier’s Angels as a Service Project